Print labels without a label maker

 The most important thing to remember is that inkjet and laser printers use entirely different printing technologies.
 Paper isn’t a concern, but it’s important to only use adhesive labels designed for use in your printer.

-Can I print labels from my phone?
+Can you print labels from your phone?

 The ability to print labels remotely from your phone is a life saver if you don’t have a home printer, which leads to one final question…